-Current Status: I am open to requests for sensitivity reading services.
+Current Status: I am open to non-urgent requests for sensitivity reading services.

 Please read the entirety of this page before submitting a request or question.

 A sensitivity reader is someone who reads over your manuscript to check for issues with its representation of marginalized identities.
 It is not the same thing as a beta reader.
 Sensitivity reading is about making sure that marginalized identities and communities are portrayed accurately and respectfully.
 I may consider offering beta reading services later, but as of right now I am focusing on sensitivity reading.

 As a sensitivity reader, I will read every word of your manuscript at least once and then submit a report that thoroughly documents all of the issues that I notice, with quotations, citations, and explanations.
 An issue can range from specific words or sentences that are problematic to an overall character arc or major plot point that is a harmful trope.
 I will also provide suggestions regarding how to fix these issues, which may require a complete overhaul of the manuscript, in the most extreme cases.

 You can find further explanation of sensitivity readers at Writing in the Margins, which includes a database of sensitivity readers and was started by Justina Ireland.

 Formal Credentials and Experience

 - I have a bachelor of science degree in Aerospace Engineering from the University of Texas at Austin (Fall 2015).